senecajs/senecajs.org/src/pages/docs/index.md

 # Documentation

+## Frequently Asked Questions

+This is a good place to start when you hit something odd: [FAQ List](/faq).

 ## Tutorials
 Seneca tutorials offer a deep dive into a particular concept or feature.
 We also have a number of sample projects, small and large that demonstrate how to use Seneca in a number of different